 Enter Google Analytics.
 It’s free and fairly easy to set up for your website or blog and immediately gives you a wealth of information about your website visitors so you know how your SEO efforts are panning out.

 Meta titles and descriptions are how you tell search engines and your prospects what your content is all about.
 Each page on your website needs a dedicated meta title and description, and that is what shows up on search engine results pages (SERPs).
 Short and catchy is the golden rule (without being too clickbaity), which means limiting your meta descriptions to 120 to 150 characters.
+Go through the comprehensive guide on what else you should include in your on-page SEO checklist apart from meta tags.

 An internal link is a link from one page to another on your website.
 Internal links are important for SEO because your customers won’t know a specific page exists if it doesn’t have a link to it somewhere on the website.
 Search engines have a difficult time indexing and ranking such orphan pages.
 Finally, the number of internal links pointing to a page is how search algorithms know which pages on your website are more important than others.